-Currently, I am coordinating the West African Cities and Borders program of the OECD.
-This project builds on a memorandum of understanding signed by the University of Florida and the OECD Sahel and West Africa Club (SWAC) in Paris on March 22, 2017.
+From 2007-08, I have coordinated the West African Cities and Borders program of the OECD.
+This project builds on a memorandum of understanding signed by the University of Florida and the OECD Sahel and West Africa Club (SWAC) in Paris on March 2017.
 The collaboration aims to better anticipate changes in border cities within the Sahel and elsewhere in West Africa.
 The two-year program involves research activities dedicated to cities and borders and on policy initiatives aiming at facilitating exchange among researchers, policy-makers and the civil society.
 Upload a summary of our preliminary findings here or download our flyer in English and French.

-I also coordinate the Gender and Markets: Empowering Women in West African Markets project of the World Food Program with Leena Hoffmann and Paul Melly, both at Chatham House.
-We conduct a gendered analysis of regulatory, political and social frameworks that impact on women’s empowerment in agricultural markets and value chains in West Africa.
-This research contributes to an improved understanding of gendered patterns and frameworks as well as explore options for the humanitarian community to fully integrate women’s empowerment into market-based interventions in West Africa.
+In 2017 I also coordinated the Gender and Markets: Empowering Women in West African Markets project of the World Food Program with Leena Hoffmann and Paul Melly, both at Chatham House.
+We conducted a gendered analysis of regulatory, political and social frameworks that impact on women’s empowerment in agricultural markets and value chains in West Africa.
+This research contributed to an improved understanding of gendered patterns and frameworks as well as explore options for the humanitarian community to fully integrate women’s empowerment into market-based interventions in West Africa.

 From 2013 to 2016, I have worked on two programs funded by the OECD, which resulted in the publication of the Atlas of the Sahel-Sahara and of Cross-border Co-operation and Policy Networks in West Africa.
 Before that, I led two other international collaborations focusing on cross-border trade in West Africa: the WANETS project with Rutgers University Professor Allen Howard, and the CROSSTRADE project with the University of Niamey.